Dirty John: Reception

 Dirty John proved to be very popular with audiences, and spent over three weeks at the top of the US iTunes podcast charts, whilst also topping the charts in Australia, Canada, and the UK and was downloaded over five million times in three weeks.
 It was downloaded over 10 million times within six weeks of release, and as of November 23, 2017, is the sixth most downloaded podcasts on iTunes America.

 Critical reception was also positive, with the NME calling it "the best true crime podcast since Serial", while The Guardian listed Dirty John as their podcast pick of the week.
 Dirty John also received positive reviews from Mashable, The New Yorker, Rolling Stone and The Daily Telegraph amongst others.

 Vulture.com, meanwhile, praised the story as "stunning" but questioned the necessity of using a podcast as a way to share the story.

+Ethical concerns

+In the March 13, 2025 episode of the podcast The Dream, Terra Newell discussed with host Jane Marie her experiences with the Dirty John podcast and Dirty John TV series in the wake of the Los Angeles Times series.

+According to Newell, while no one from the L.A.
+Times mentioned doing a podcast when her family first agreed to be interviewed, it seemed clear afterwards that a podcast had been planned well ahead of time.
+Jean Marie stated that her production company was one of several that were approached to produce the podcast months before the Newells even consented to be interviewed.

+Newell stated that Goffard told her that he was making audio recordings of his interviews with the family for his notes, and that the audio was used in the podcast without their consent.
+She also described the ways in which TV companies and producers took advantage of her professionally, emotionally, and financially during and after the production of the TV series.
+She stated that while she was paid $100,000 in compensation for use of her story in the TV series, this was far less than what the production companies have made on the hit show.

+In response to a request for comment by The Dream, Goffard referred the show to a Los Angeles Times spokesperson, who in turn responded that there was professional audio equipment present when Goffard interviewed Newell, such as a Tascam audio recorder and a boom mic.
+The spokesperson also stated that since the paper's use of the audio material was for editorial purposes, it hadn't required signed releases.

 TV adaptation

 A limited series based on the podcast debuted on Bravo on November 25, 2018.
 It was created, produced, and written by Alexandra Cunningham, and stars Connie Britton and Eric Bana.